 - Instructions for assembly (this is a digital product; meaning, you must print and assemble the game yourself)

-- Card holders for each of the four levels
+- Card holders for each of the five levels

-- Four levels of rhythm cards (160 cards total)
+- Five levels of rhythm cards (152 cards total)

-Click here to read the original blog post announcement about this resource.
+Click here to read the blog post announcement about this resource and learn more about how I used this game with my students.

 Here’s what you’ll find in the video: